Kotonowaka Terumasa

-Kotonowaka Terumasa (琴ノ若 晴將), born May 15, 1968, as Konno Mitsuya (鎌谷 今野, Mitsuya Konno), is a former sumo wrestler from Obanazawa, Yamagata prefecture, Japan.
-He made his professional debut in 1984 and after reaching the top makuuchi division in 1990 he remained there for 15 years until his retirement in 2005.
+Kotonowaka Terumasa (琴ノ若 晴將) is a Japanese former sumo wrestler from Obanazawa.
+He made his professional debut in 1984 and after reaching the top makuuchi division in 1990, he remained there for 15 years until his retirement in 2005.
 His highest rank was sekiwake and he earned seven special prizes and eight gold stars during his long makuuchi career.
 He is now the head coach of Sadogatake stable.

 Career

-At junior high school he practiced judo and shot put, and even represented his prefecture at the All Tohoku Shot Put Championships.
+At junior high school, he practiced judo and shot put, and even represented his prefecture at the All Tohoku Shot Put Championships.
 He was already tall by the age of 14.
 He was scouted into sumo by a supporter of Sadogatake stable.
 He had intended to join in March 1984 alongside Kotonishiki, but failed the physical because of high blood pressure, delaying his entry by two months.

-At first he wrestled under the name Imano and then Kotokonno before finally settling on Kotonowaka in 1988.
+At first, he wrestled under the name Imano and then Kotokonno, before finally settling on Kotonowaka in 1988.
 It took him six years to achieve sekitori status by reaching the jūryō division in July 1990.
 He first reached makuuchi in November 1990 and remained continuously in the top division from March 1991.
 He advanced several times into the san'yaku ranks, first making komusubi in September 1993.
-However he had to wait until January 1999 to achieve his highest rank of sekiwake, following a strong 10-5 showing at komusubi the previous November.
+However, he had to wait until January 1999 to achieve his highest rank of sekiwake, following a strong 10-5 showing at komusubi the previous November.

 Kotonowaka never won a tournament, but he nevertheless earned eight kinboshi or gold stars for victories against yokozuna while a maegashira, with three such wins coming against Takanohana.
 He defeated Asashoryu twice as a yokozuna, and also looked to have defeated him in July 2004, but the judges controversially called for a rematch after deciding that Asashoryu had in fact not hit the ground before Kotonowaka touched down.
 Kotonowaka lost the rematch, but NHK received calls from viewers saying that Asashoryu was shini-tai ("dead body") and should have lost the first bout.
 He also received five Fighting Spirit and two Outstanding Achievement prizes in the course of his long career, the first coming in July 1995, nearly five years after his top division debut.
 He was ranked in the top division for 90 tournaments, which is the eighth best in history, and he was one of only a handful of wrestlers to win over 600 top division bouts.
 He was relatively injury-free until March 2000, when he suffered a serious injury to his left knee in training which was to bother him for the rest of his career.
 He injured the knee again in November 2003 and was the last wrestler to be able to take advantage of the kosho seido (public injury) system before its abolition, sitting out the January 2004 tournament without affecting his ranking.

 His good looks meant he was popular with female sumo fans.